ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Profile
-Creative and detail-oriented software developer with advanced knowledge in Java and extensive team project experience.
-Highly effective in problem-solving and communication.
-Proven ability to work collaboratively in team projects and self-management abilities.
+Detail-oriented software developer with a strong foundation in software testing, test design, and defect tracking, backed by a Computer Science background.
+Experienced in  testing across web and mobile applications, including functional, integration, system, and load testing.
+Skilled in collaborating with cross-functional teams to ensure product quality, usability, and reliability throughout the software development lifecycle.

 -----
 ### Education
-**  **
-:    **Bachelor of Science, Computer Science**<br />
+**Bachelor of Science, Computer Science**
-     *University of Manitoba, Winnipeg*
+:    *University of Manitoba, Winnipeg*
      * GPA: 3.8

 -----